 8. Group discussions in lectures for more effective learning

-9. Deliver the opportunities advertised on web pages for community
+9. Deliver the opportunities advertised on web pages for the community

 10. Experienced researchers who include us in their work